-When it comes to financing home improvements, consumers should assess the pros and cons of taking out a secured or unsecured loan, to make sure they’re getting the best deal for them.
+When it comes to financing home improvements, consumers should assess the pros and cons of taking out a secured or unsecured loan, to make sure they’re getting the best deal.

-Secured loans are loans secured against your property, which means that the bank or building society providing it can repossess your home if you fail to meet the repayments schedule.
+Secured loans are loans secured against your property, which means that the bank or building society providing the loan can, in the worst case, repossess your home if you fail to meet the repayments schedule.

-Meanwhile, unsecured, or personal loans depend far more on your personal circumstances, but offer a more narrow timeframe for repayments and, usually, less money.
+Unsecured or personal loans depend far more on your personal circumstances, but offer a narrower time frame for repayments and, usually, smaller sums of money.

 Interest rates on secured loans can depend on the value of your equity, or simply the value of any outstanding mortgage you have subtracted from the property’s value.

 So if you have a mortgage that is equivalent to 75 percent of the value of your house, you will most likely pay a lower rate of interest than if you have a mortgage worth 90 percent of your house.
 This is because the loan company will regard you as lower risk.

 Calculating your equity can be simple: for example, if your outstanding mortgage is £150,000 and your property value is £175,000, then your equity is worth £25,000.